Bereket-G/PostgresDB-Load-balancing-pooling-with-pgBouncer-HAProxy/README.md

-So, as part of developing a distributed database systems one way to acheive horizontal scalability is to redirect requests to replicas with the help of proxy.
+As part of developing a distributed database systems one way to acheive horizontal scalability is to redirect requests to replicas with the help of proxy.
 Which can also act as a load balancer, such as HAProxy.

-And pgBouncer one of well-known tools in PostgresSQL based enviroments.
-It is a lightweight connection pooler for PostgreSQL.
+And pgBouncer is a lightweight connection pooler for PostgreSQL.
+It is one of well-known tools in PostgresSQL based enviroments.

 ----